-Each shareholder may instruct their proxyholder how to vote their Common shares by completing the blanks on the proxy.
-All Common shares represented at the Meeting by properly executed proxies will be voted or withheld from voting when a poll is required or requested and, where a choice with respect to any matter to be acted upon has been specified in the form of proxy, the Common shares represented by the proxy will be voted in accordance with such specification.
+Each Shareholder may instruct their proxyholder how to vote their Common Shares by completing the blanks on the proxy.
+All Common Shares represented at the Meeting by properly executed proxies will be voted or withheld from voting when a poll is required or requested and, where a choice with respect to any matter to be acted upon has been specified in the form of proxy, the Common Shares represented by the proxy will be voted in accordance with such specification.
 In the absence of any such specification as to voting on the proxy, the Management Designees, if named as proxyholder, will vote in favour of the matters set out therein.

 The enclosed proxy confers discretionary authority upon the Management Designees, or other person named as proxyholder, with respect to amendments to or variations of matters identified in the Notice of Meeting and any other matters which may properly come before the Meeting.
-As of the date hereof, the Company is not aware of any amendments to, variations of or other matters which may come before the Meeting.
+As of the date hereof, the Company is not aware of any amendments to, variations of or other matters which may come before the

+Meeting.
 If other matters properly come before the Meeting, then the Management Designees intend to vote in a manner which in their judgment is in the best interests of the Company.

-In order to approve a motion proposed at the Meeting, a majority of greater than 50% of the votes cast will be required (an "ordinary resolution"), unless the motion requires a "special resolution" in which case a majority of 66 2/3% of the votes cast will be required.
+In order to approve a motion proposed at the Meeting, a majority of greater than 50% of the votes cast at the Meeting (an "ordinary resolution") will be required to pass the motion, unless the motion requires a "special resolution", in which case a majority of 66 2/3% of the votes cast will be required to pass the motion.